ankowals/saf/README.md

 			<jetty.port>8082</jetty.port>
 			...
 		</properties>

+Optionally user can execute steps below.
+Especially in case web automation or jdbc or windows native apps automation is going to be used.

 	12 install git
 	13 clone the repo for example to C:\Documents\Projects\SAF 14 download Selenium Chrome driver and other drivers if needed and put it in <project dir>\src\test\java\resources, for example in C:\Documents\Projects\SAF\src\test\java\resources